Dhenenjay/axion-planetary-mcp/README.md

 # Run interactive setup wizard
 axion-mcp init

 # That's it!
-Restart Claude Desktop and start using
+Restart your MCP client and start using
 ```

 ### Option 2: Custom Setup (For developers)